Fetterman fends off attacks in Pennsylvania Democratic U.S. Senate Debate - NewsBreak

 A Nexstar/Emerson College Polling/The Hill poll conducted from March 26 to 28, interviewing 508 Democrats, showed Fetterman receiving 33.4%, a significant lead over the other candidates.
 In a breakdown by age, Fetterman led in all age ranges and a significant number of white voters supported him over any other candidate.

-In an even more recent poll conducted by Franklin & Marshall , while nearly half the 785 registered voters surveyed between March 30 and April 10 said they will vote for a Republican congressional candidate, Fetterman still led the Democratic party.
-His advantage increased to 41% of voters.abc27 to host Pennsylvania Democratic Primary Senate Debate
+In an even more recent poll conducted by Franklin & Marshall, while nearly half the 785 registered voters surveyed between March 30 and April 10 said they will vote for a Republican congressional candidate, Fetterman still led the Democratic party.
+His advantage increased to 41% of voters.

 Financially, Fetterman also leads the Democratic field when it comes to total campaign fundraising.
 According to Q1 financial filings with the Federal Election Commission, Fetterman raised $3,1000,176.86 in the first three months of 2022.